jonrh/pickaxe-assignment/readme.md

 # Pickaxe Foundry Take Home Assignment

 This is a take home assignment for the role of web developer / front end engineer at [Pickaxe Foundry](https://pickaxe.ai).
-The source is tracked in the private GitHub repository [jonrh/pickaxe-assignment](https://github.com/jonrh/pickaxe-assignment).
-Please get in touch at [hi@jonrh.is]() if you would like access to see the git commit history.
+The source is tracked in the GitHub repository [jonrh/pickaxe-assignment](https://github.com/jonrh/pickaxe-assignment).

 **Author**: Jón Rúnar Helgason
 **Date**: 12.
 Jan 2020

 The assignment took me about 7 hours excluding breaks.
 The first 2 hours were spent on getting set up and implementing the table.
 Next I decided to try out the charting library [recharts](http://recharts.org/).
 It is one of the charting solution used by Pickaxe.
 I had never used it before so wanted to give it a go and learn something new.
-After additonal 2 hours I started running into issues with *recharts* (see notes below) and decided to go instead for Highcharts, something I was more familiar with.
+After additonal 2 hours I started running into issues with *recharts* (see notes below) and decided to go instead for [Highcharts](https://www.highcharts.com/), something I was more familiar with.
 It then took me about additional 3 hours to implement unit tests, data transformations and the line chart.

 It was a fun assignment which I enjoyed.
 Plenty of stuff was learned and re-learned.
 In retrospect going for TypeScript might have been too much for a time limited assignment like this.
 It would have made more sense had I already been familiar with the types used by React and Highcharts.